 For what was likely a basic web design job on WordPress, this website covered a lot of the key elements by making its services clear, service area and location clear, and making it easy for visitors to get in touch with them.

 We once again reference our new plumbing friends with a pretty solid example of how to make a service-focused page—this one addresses the exciting world of water heaters!
 So why does this work?

 One of the key things when it comes to your service pages is showing people that you’re an expert on the given query.
 Here they make mention of both repairing existing heaters and installing new ones, as well as the ability to service both tankless and conventional heaters, while making it clear which brands they service.

 “Chicago plumbing,” “water heater repair,” it’s all there.
-There’s also a good number of words on the page, helping them to rank in organic search.
+There’s also a good number of words on the page, helping them to rank in organic search engine results.

 And a phone number at the end.
 Perfect!
-Drive them to your sales team.
+Drive them further down the sales funnel to your sales team.

 I came across this page when working on a webinar with Review Trackers, and really liked it.
 Here’s why:

 They’re targeting Bushwick, a large neighborhood in Brooklyn.
 There’s information here that’s very specific to Bushwick (i.e. speaking about bed bugs, because those happen to be a particular issue that hits Bushwick more so then a lot of neighborhoods.)